vraychev/JMinerGuide/README.md

 JMinerGuide source code is distributed under the BSD 2-clause license.

-All EVE Online related materials, information and images are property of CCP hf.
+All EVE Online related materials, information and images, including application, dialog and window icons are a property of CCP hf.

 ting.wav was downloaded from https://www.freesound.org/people/robni7/sounds/174027/ and is distributed under Creative Commons Attribution 3.0 license.